 The operating system you run on a client is supported by the organization that supplies the operating system.
 SLE Micro is supported by SUSE.

-- \checkmark the feature is available on both Salt and traditional clients - \mathbf{X} the feature is not available
+- \checkmark the feature is available

+- \mathbf{X} the feature is not available

-- ? the feature is under consideration, and may or may not be made available at a later date - Traditional the feature is supported only on traditional clients - Salt the feature is supported only on Salt clients.
+- ? the feature is under consideration, and may or may not be made available at a later date

 Table 4.
 Supported Features on SLE Micro Operating Systems